emrgnt-cmplxty/fermi/docs/docs/6.integrator/faq.md

 ### Do you have any on-chain governance mechanisms? {#do-you-have-any-on-chain-governance-mechanisms}

-Axion does not have any on-chain governance at the moment.
+Fermi does not have any on-chain governance at the moment.
 Any changes to state or state transition function must be done through a hard fork.

 ### Do you have a bug-bounty program? {#do-you-have-a-bug-bounty-program}